-As an experienced prescriptive and highly trained registered play therapist-supervisor and trainer, Niki will discuss the best play therapy approach to fit your child’s needs from Cognitive Behavioral Play Therapy to Child-Centered Play Therapy.
+In addition to traditional talk therapies, Niki offers play therapy services to children ages 2-12.
+As an experienced registered play therapist-supervisor and trainer, Niki will discuss the best play therapy approach to fit your child’s needs from Cognitive Behavioral Play Therapy to Child-Centered Play Therapy.
 Play therapy is structured and theoretically based and can be used alone or in conjunction with talk therapy.
 Since having certifications in both Play Therapy and EMDR, she sometimes weaves these modalities together when indicated to help children heal from traumatic and other adverse life events.

 Niki is a member of several professional associations including: The Association for Play Therapy, The Alliance of Therapy Dogs, The Maryland Counseling Association, Licensed Clinical Professional Counselors of MD, and the EMDR International Association.
 She has been presenting on Introduction to Play Therapy and Integrating Yoga and Play Therapy for various organizations and conferences since 2012 when she was invited to present during the International Play Therapy Conference in Jamaica.
-Presentation references available by request.
-Clinical supervision and consultation services are also offered.
+Clinical supervision, training, and consultation services are also offered.

 As a therapist, Phyllis believes that every client has the ability to heal within themselves.
 She guides her clients in their journey to finding their "voice," sharing their stories, and building self-esteem through art, play, music, mindfulness, and talk therapy.
-Phyllis graduated from Hunter CUNY with her Masters in Social Work in 2016 and has focused on working with children and families during her career as a clinical social worker.
+Phyllis graduated from Hunter CUNY with her Masters in Social Work in 2016 and has focused on working with adults, children, teens, and families during her career as a clinical social worker.
 Phyllis has previously worked in community school-based programs with youth and families and a non-profit setting with survivors of domestic violence and sexual assault.
 She specializes in working with children, adolescents and young adults who may be dealing with life transitions, traumatic experiences, academic difficulties, and family conflicts, as well as various diagnoses, such as ADHD, depression, anxiety, Autism Spectrum disorder, and adjustment disorders.
-Phyllis utilizes an integrative approach through creative and trauma-informed modalities and is trained in Trauma-Focused Cognitive Behavioral Therapy, play therapy, and certified in sandtray therapy.
+Phyllis utilizes an integrative approach through creative and trauma-informed modalities and is trained in trauma-focused approaches including Eye Movement Desensitiization Reprocessing (EMDR), Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), play therapy, and is certified in sandtray therapy.
 She is currently pursuing her Registered Play Therapy credential and is also a Board-approved clinical supervisor with the Maryland Board of Social Work Examiners.
+Licensed in both MD and DC as a Clinical Social Worker, Phyllis is able to see clients who reside in MD or DC via telehealth.
 Phyllis is also an avid knitter and loves to hang out with her dog, go for hikes, and explore new places in her free time.
-Phyllis has immediate availability to see children, adolescents, adults, and families over telehealth.
-Phyllis is an independent contractor for Bethesda Play Therapy and Healing.
+Phyllis speaks conversational Spanish and is an independent contractor for Bethesda Play Therapy and Healing Center.